 The report included a breakdown of the revenue position across Head of Service areas and reasons for variances were detailed in Appendix 3 of the report.
 After taking the latest outturn position into account, the cash limit reserve carried forward for Neighbourhoods and Climate Change was £0.540million which provided flexibility to deal with unbudgeted expenditure.
 The outturn also took account of a contribution to earmarked reserves to fund future service initiatives.
 Culture, Sport and Tourism had a net draw down of reserves of approximately £2.3million.
-The capital budget for Neighbourhoods and Climate Change was £47.5million.
+The capital budget for Neighbourhoods and Climate Change was £56.6million and expenditure against that budget was £47.5million.
 Culture, Sport and Tourism's revised capital budget was £24.7million, with expenditure of £23.7million.